Generic name: fluvoxamine [ floo-VOX-a-meen ]

 What other drugs will affect fluvoxamine?

-Taking fluvoxamine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, opioid medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using fluvoxamine with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 a diuretic or "water pill";

 This list is not complete and many other drugs may affect fluvoxamine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 - SSRI’s vs SNRI’s - What's the difference between them?

 - What are some common side effects of antidepressants?